Carnation Walling - Internal Wall, Bracing Etc

 Internal walls are handled a bit differently as there is no EPS to glue.

-Can straight away fit vertical batons on both sides of the wall./p>
+Can straight away fit vertical batons on both sides of an internal wall.

 Fit them every 6 feet at primary locations.
 This is enough to support the ceiling beams but is still wide enough apart to allow the plywood to be fitted later.

 Use 1/2" conduit spacers that are 9.5" long.
 (The conduit pieces will get cut to 8" later when fitting the plywood.)
 Alternatively you can use 8" spacers with a 3/4" spacer on both ends.